-A. Partitioning
+4.1 Partitioning

-We use partitioning to find a $D$ that has a block structure and is suitable for parallel solution.
+We use partitioning (domain decomposition) to find a $D$ that has a block structure and is suitable for parallel solution.
 To exploit locality (on the node), we partition $A$ into $k$ parts, where $k > 1$ may be chosen to correspond to number of cores, sockets, or UMA regions.
 The partitioning induces the following block structure:

-$$A = \begin{pmatrix} D & C \\ R & G \end{pmatrix}, \quad (6)$$ where $D$ again has a block structure.
+$$A = \begin{pmatrix} D & C \\ R & G \end{pmatrix}, \quad (2)$$ where $D$ again has a block structure.
 As shown in Figure 1 we have two cases.
 In the symmetric case, we use a symmetric permutation $PAP^T$ to get a doubly bordered block form.
 In this case, $D = \text{diag}(D_1, \dots, D_k)$ is a block diagonal matrix, $R$ is a row border, and $C$ is a column border.
+Figure 2 shows the matrix HB/orsirr\2 from the UF sparse matrix collection and the reordered matrix that will be used by ShyLU.
 In the nonsymmetric case, there is no symmetry to preserve so we allow nonsymmetric permutations.
-Therefore, instead we find $PAQ$ with a singly bordered block diagonal form (Figure 1(b)).
+Therefore, instead we find $PAQ$ with a singly bordered block diagonal form (Figure 1).
 A difficulty here is that the "diagonal" blocks are rectangular, but we can factor square submatrices of full rank and form $R$ , the row border after the factorization.
-We can use a direct factorization that can handle rectangular matrices.
-There are no multithreaded direct solvers that can handle this case now.
-We focus on the structurally symmetric case here.
-In our experiments for unsymmetric matrices, we apply the permutation in a symmetric manner to form the DBBD form.
+The approach used by MA48 (direct factorization) [11] to make "diagonal" blocks square by including some columns from the border is an option too.
+We omit the details here, and focus on the structurally symmetric case.

 Several variations of graph partitioning can be used to obtain block bordered structure.
-Traditional graph partitioning attempts to keep the parts of equal size while minimizing the edge cut.
-We will consider the edge separator as our separator.
-The other hybrid solvers we know (see Section I) use some form of graph partitioning.
+Traditional graph partitioning attempts to keep the parts (submatrices) of equal size while minimizing the edge cut (number of nonzeros in the border).
+Computing a small vertex separator would be better for our problem since the separator corresponds exactly to the border size.
+The other hybrid solvers we know (see Section 1) use some form of graph partitioning.
 Hypergraph partitioning is a generalization of graph partitioning that is also well suited for our problem because it can minimize the border size directly.
-Also, it naturally handles nonsymmetric problems, while graph partitioning requires symmetry.
+Also, it naturally handles nonsymmetric problems, while graph partitioning (or separators) requires symmetry.
 Thus, we decided to use hypergraph partitioning in both the symmetric and nonsymmetric cases.
-We used the Zoltan/PHG partitioner [21] via the Isorropia package.
+We used the Zoltan/PHG partitioner [10] via the Isorropia package.

-B. Diagonal block solver
+4.2 Diagonal block solver

 The blocks $D_i$ are relatively small and will typically be solved on a small number of cores, say in one UMA region.
 Either exact or incomplete factorization may be used.
 We choose to use a sparse direct solver.
-Our implementation uses Pardiso [1] from Intel MKL, which is a multithreaded solver.
+Our implementation uses Pardiso [24] from Intel MKL, which is a multithreaded solver.
 Since the direct solver typically will run within a single UMA region, it does not need to be NUMA-aware.
-ShyLU uses the Amesos package[22] in Trilinos to interface with the direct solvers.
+ShyLU uses the Amesos package[23] in Trilinos to interface with the direct solvers.
 This enables us to switch between any direct solver supported by the Amesos package.
-The other codes we have mentioned in Section I all use a serial direct solver in this step.
+The other codes we have mentioned in Section 1 all use a serial direct solver in this step.

-C. Approximations to the Schur Complement
+4.3 Approximations to the Schur Complement